 Cavallo et al. (2024); Parameter Estimation for Open Clusters using an Artificial Neural Network with a QuadTree-based Feature Extractor

-The ViZier table lists 6413 entries.
+The Vizier table lists 6413 entries.
 Removed all entries classified as ‘g’ (globular clusters, 116 entries) or ‘m’ (moving group, 145 entries).
 Entries with no kind info: Can-Battlo 1, UBC 92, UBC 93, UBC 94, UBC 95, UBC 96, UBC 97.

 The DB contains now 6152 entries.